• Skip to primary navigation

 Here's a few negatives of the Ray Peat diet to keep in mind, many of which I see in my Ray Peat diet clients:

-• may increase the risk of vitamin A toxicity (think: weight gain, liver/biliary stress) due to the emphasis on high vitamin A foods such as orange juice, raw carrot salad (with coconut oil and vinegar), dairy products and liver
+- may increase the risk of vitamin A toxicity (think: weight gain, liver/biliary stress) from the overconsumption of high vitamin A foods and food supplements that are emphasized, namely orange juice, raw carrot salad (with coconut oil and vinegar), dairy products and liver

 Better Options and Things to Consider Before Going on The Pro-metabolic Ray Peat Diet: